neuronex-wm/NHP_protocols/README.md

 **0. General features**

-  __**a.** The prestimulus intervall of all recorded protocol sweeps have the same structure containing a small and short hyperpolarizing test pulse: <br />
+  __**a.** The prestimulus intervall of all recorded protocol sweeps have the same structure containing a small and short hyperpolarizing! test pulse: <br />
      40 ms 0 pA (no increment) Step \\ 10 ms -25 pA (no increment) Step \\ 450 ms 0 pA (no increment) Step <br />

   __**b.** Sampling frequency for continous amplifiers is 50kHz.
 In dicontinous amplifiers as high as sensible (at least 25kHz) <br />